Member Handbook

 Non-Paid Supports

-When developing your ISP, remember that NC Innovations waiver services are not supposed to replace or double services and resources that are already available to you.
+When developing your ISP, remember NC Innovations waiver services are not supposed to replace or double services and resources already available to you.
 Non-paid supports are an important part of everyday life and Medicaid services are not supposed to replace supports that are currently working for you.
-Non-paid supports are people who provide support, care and help without payment for that support, and can include parents, spouses, siblings, children, extended family members, neighbors, church members and coworkers.

 Limitations on Services

-• Individual lives independently without their family in a home that they own, rent or lease; and
+• The Individual lives independently without their family in a home that they own, rent or lease; and

 • Individual receives Supported Living Level III, and

-• If another Medicaid or other available service will meet your needs instead of an NC Innovations waiver service, the other service must be used.
+If another Medicaid or other available service will meet your needs instead of an NC Innovations waiver service, the other service must be used.
+Your care manager will help you understand the limits on your services.
+These limits also include services that:

 • Cannot be provided at the same time of day as other services